 Kurihara’s abstract paintings and drawings are an outlet for his subconscious.
 They are characterized by a vibrant explosion of contrasting colours and geometric patterns.

-Although drawing was part of his upbringing in Tokyo, Kurihara never attended an art school but drew inspiration from his travels through Canada and Europe and the artists he met along the way.
-He settled in Berlin where he developed his artistic style and learned new techniques.
+Although drawing was part of his upbringing in Tokyo, Kurihara never attended an art school and instead drew inspiration from his travels through Canada and Europe, and the artists he met along the way.
+He settled in Berlin, where he developed his artistic style and new techniques.

 Kurihara combines Asian and Occidental artistic languages in his artworks.
 The former can be appreciated in the fine lines and recurrent presence of negative black areas which recall dark ink similar to that used in traditional Japanese drawings and calligraphy.
 These black areas are contrasted by bold vivid colours, which recall neon-lights such as those that characterize Tokyo cityscape at night.

-Kurihara left this city to escape from its hectic life.
-Such buzzing, fast-paced experience can be found in his artworks which often include small lines and geometric shapes that radiate from a core centre and recall an explosion or many quick paced flows.
+Kurihara left Tokyo to escape from its hectic life.
+The buzzing, fast-paced experience can be found in his artworks, which often include small lines and geometric shapes that radiate from a core centre, and recall an explosion or many quick paced flows.

 No Title No Title 2